cloudamqp/java-amqp-example/README.md

 Note that the mainClass tag points to the class that launches the application.
 In the application described above that is `JavaWorker.java`, but it would need to be changed for another application.

+As shown above a single `pom.xml` can define multiple worker, scheduled, or admin processes.
 Now that the application is ready to be run as a worker any other business logic can be added as long as it is bootstrapped from the main class.

 ## Run your Application